 A receivable represents the Group's right to an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
-The Group's Trade debtors reliably keep the deadlines therefore the adoption of the ECL requirements of IFRS 9 resulted a similar level of impairment as it was calculated by the previous methodology.
-No adjustment was needed in comparative figures.
+The Group's Trade debtors continue to reliably keep the deadlines therefore the level of impairment under IFRS 9 did not change.